owlet42/kubeflow-docs/docs/user-guide/feast.rst

 Exploring the data
 ------------------

-Let's dive into what the data looks like using the data ``./infra/driver_stats.parquet`` downloaded before.
+Let's dive into what the data ``./infra/driver_stats.parquet`` downloaded before looks like.

 .. code-block:: shell